kecman/view/PLAN.md

 - [UI/UX] Option to render the cumulative vertex number for polyline soups and polygon inner/outer rings or polygon soups
 - [UI/UX] Scale zoom speed with scene bounding box when shift is held?
 - [UI/UX] Implement a view cube using the Simp module
+  - Call SDL_GetWindowWMInfo to get a https://wiki.libsdl.org/SDL_SysWMinfo from which you can get the X11.Window to pass to sim
+        SDL_GetWindowWMInfo(window, *wmInfo);
+        io.ImeWindowHandle = wmInfo.info.win.window;
 - [Performance] Speed up text rendering, it's so slow right now!
 - [Performance,Formats] Natively support heightmaps, have native, simple and fast loading file formats
 - [UI/UX] Scale the axes according to the bbox of the scene?